EntropicEffect/rtl8822bu/README.md

 Currently tested on X86_64 and ARM platform(s) **only**,
 cross compile possible.

-For compiling type
+For manual installation type
 `make`
-in source dir

-To install the firmware files
+in source dir; then, to install the firmware files
 `sudo make install`

+Or, for DKMS-compatible distros, (after installing `dkms` package,) place or link the source dir as
+`/usr/src/rtl8822bu-git`
+then execute
+`sudo dkms install rtl8822bu/git`

 To Unload driver you may need to disconnect the device